 The name ‘roulette’ comes from the French language meaning ‘little wheel’, which is quite fitting really, and makes sense seeing as the game was invented in Paris in the 1700’s.
 The aim of the game is to predict which number the white ball will land on in any given spin of the wheel.

 You’ll find both French tables and American tables in casinos, the main difference being in the numbered pockets.
 French roulette (on a European table) has 37 coloured pockets that range from the number 0 to the number 36.
 American roulette has an extra pocket, the 00, bringing its pocket number up to 38.
 French roulette, the players use all the same colour chips and have to remember what number they bet on at each spin.
-American roulette assigns each player different coloured chips, which makes it easier for the players, and dealer, to discern their own bets.
+American roulette (popular in Canada) assigns each player different coloured chips, which makes it easier for the players, and dealer, to discern their own bets.

-Popular Roulette Games in Canada
+Popular Online Roulette Games in Canada

-Newest Casino Bonuses for Roulette Players
+Newest Casino Roulette Bonuses for Players

 Along side the wheel on the table you’ll see a numbered and coloured layout, or grid.
 These numbers and colours correspond to those in the wheel.